 A Regular member who is a member of a region may elect to become a Supporting member in another region.
 A Regular member may become a supporting member in as many regions as they wish.
 A Regular member-at-large may also become a Supporting member in a region of his or her choice.
 Supporting members may not vote or hold any office in regions they support.
 Supporting members pay the international portion of the dues once and pay the additional regional dues to the region only.

-Full-time students attending accredited undergraduate or graduate schools or universities may become Student members.
+Full or part-time students attending accredited undergraduate or graduate schools or universities may become Student members.
 Student members have all the rights of regular members except they cannot vote, hold office or be appointed to the Representative Council.
 Dues: USD $0 (no fee).

 Academic departments in educational institutions, non-profit research institutions or corporations may become Institutional members of the society.
 Institutional members shall designate one representative as the contact for the institution.
 The person named as the representative for an institution has electronic access to all IBS publications.
 The institution’s designee is not eligible to vote or hold elected office.
 The Institutional member is listed in at least one issue of each volume of one of the official IBS scientific publications.
-Dues: USD $500.
+Dues: USD $500/year.
 If the institutional member joins through a region, one-half of the dues is rebated to the region.

 Most members should contact their local Region's office directly to join or renew membership.
 To view a listing of your Region contacts, choose your applicable region.